raphaelreinegger/Macaque-survey-Mauritius/README.md

 Within the main script, the following functions are sourced to conduct power and sample size sensitivity analyses:

 - ModifiedHT_power_analysis.R (power analysis with the modified Horvitz-Thompson estimator)
-- ModifiedHT_SS_analysis.R (sample size sensitivity analysis with the modified Horvitz-Thompson estiamtor)
+- ModifiedHT_SS_analysis.R (sample size sensitivity analysis with the modified Horvitz-Thompson estimator)
 - NMix_power_analysis.R (power analysis with the N-mixture models)
 - NMix_SS_analysis.R (sample size sensitivity analysis with the N-mixture models)